Radio notes, by Karl Shoemaker, AK2O

 DE: Deemphais.
 Rx audio response is decreased at the audio high end.
 Just the opposite of PE.

-DMS: Deviation Maximum Setting; The maximun setting an FM transmitter should be allowed to modulate a carrier.
+DMS: Deviation Maximum Setting; The maximum setting an FM transmitter should be allowed to modulate a carrier.
 For FM systems, this limits deviation of the RF carrier expressed in KHz.
 Most Amateur system are 5, where professional systems are migrating to 2.5.
 Analog broadcast systems are 75 for FM and 25 for TV audio (aural).

 TOR: Top Of Rack/ Top Of Radio: Measurement point of RF levels to determine system status or performance.

-RSL: Received Signal Level: RF level into a receiver, expressed logrithically, in "dbm".
+RSL: Received Signal Level: RF level into a receiver, expressed logarithmically, in "dbm".
 Typical signal levels in LMR is around -100 to -50 dbm.
 Typical signal levels in point to point microwave systems is -50 to -30 dbm.
 RSL typically is measured at the TOR.TTL: Test Tone Level: In the case of audio a reference level of full system modulation between a Tx and Rx.

 TLP: Test Level Point: In the case of audio a reference level benchmark of system components.
 This is a maximum and never exceeded.
 Operation and testing levels are performed a TTL or lower depending on system design.
 TTL and TLP typically are expressed in dbm.